Meditatingpanda/project-bootstrap-cli/README.md

 # Hacktoberfest2023 💻 🚀
 ## _Happy Contributing_ , _Happy hacking_......
-- All Contributors are requested to star ⭐ this repo and follow me for a successful merge of pull request.
+- All Contributors are requested to start ⭐ this repo and follow me for a successful merge of pull requests.
-- See created issues to get started with your open source journey
+- See created issues to get started with your open-source journey
 -  Visit The Hacktoberfest website for more information [Hacktoberfest 2023](https://hacktoberfest.com/)

 # Project-template-cli

-A cli tool to quickly generate the boilerplate code required for a Project
+A CLI tool to quickly generate the boilerplate code required for a Project
 <br/>
 <br/>
 ![NPM Downloads](https://img.shields.io/npm/dw/:recode-cli)